 - Always keep doors and aisles clear.

 - Give priority to wheelchair passengers in designated areas.

 - Always stand with your bike in the designated open area while on board the train.

-- Walk your bike in stations and on platforms, and use elevator or stairs.
+- Walk your bike in stations and on platforms, and use the elevator or stairs.

 - Folding bikes are encouraged and allowed on board.
 Make sure it is properly folded.

-- Fuel powered, 3-wheeled, tandem, recumbent and over 6-foot long bicycles, as well as all mopeds and trailers, are not allowed.
+- Fuel-powered, three-wheeled, tandem, recumbent and over six-foot-long bicycles, as well as all mopeds and trailers, are not allowed.

 Rules for Bikes on Metro Buses

 - Wait for the next bus if the rack is full.

 - Remove ALL loose items not attached (i.e. bags on handle bars, backpacks, helmets, etc.) and take them with you onto the bus.

 - You are responsible for loading and unloading your bicycle.